Int-amplified endomorphisms of compact K\"ahler spaces: Equivariant minimal model program: Proof of Theorem

-Indeed, without Lemma \ref{keylem2finite}, the finiteness of the number of $S$ in Proposition \ref{prodivisorial} also comes from the fact that all of these Moishezon surfaces $S$ consist of the integral part of the Zariski decomposition for $K_X$ (cf.~\cite[Section 4.B. and the proof of Lemma 7.5]{horing2016minimal}).
+Indeed, without Lemma \ref{keylem2finite}, the finiteness of the number of such $S$ in Proposition \ref{prodivisorial} also comes from the fact that all of these Moishezon surfaces consist of the integral part of the Zariski decomposition for $K_X$ (cf.~ \cite[Section 4.B. and the proof of Lemma 7.5]{horing2016minimal}).

-Suppose $R$ is a small $K_X$-negative extremal ray and $\pi:X\rightarrow Y$ is the corresponding small contraction (cf.~\cite[Theorem 7.12]{horing2016minimal}).
-Then, the existence of the flip $\pi^+:X'\rightarrow Y$ has been proved in \cite[(0.4.1)]{mori88flip}.
-Therefore, the following result is the analytic version of \cite[Lemma 3.6]{zhang2010polarized}, the proof of which is the same since each contraction morphism of compact K\"ahler threefolds is projective ($-K_X$ is $\pi$-ample).
+The following result is the analytic version of \cite[Lemma 3.6]{zhang2010polarized} (cf.~\cite[(0.4.1)]{mori88flip} for the existence of flips of threefolds), the proof of which is the same since each contraction morphism of compact K\"ahler threefolds is projective ($-K_X$ is $\pi$-ample).

-\begin{lem} Let $f:X\rightarrow X$ be a surjective endomorphism of a normal $\mathbb{Q}$-factorial compact K\"ahler threefold $X$ with at worst terminal singularities and $\sigma:X\dashrightarrow X'$ a flip with $\pi:X\rightarrow Y$ the corresponding flipping contraction of a $K_X$-negative extremal ray $R_C:=\mathbb{R}_{\ge 0}[\Gamma]$ generated by some positive closed $(n-1,n-1)$-current $\Gamma$.
+\begin{lem} Let $f:X\rightarrow X$ be a surjective endomorphism of a normal $\mathbb{Q}$-factorial compact K\"ahler threefold $X$ with at worst terminal singularities and $\sigma:X\dashrightarrow X'$ a flip with $\pi:X\rightarrow Y$ the corresponding flipping contraction of a $K_X$-negative extremal ray $R_\Gamma:=\mathbb{R}_{\ge 0}[\Gamma]$ generated by some positive closed $(2,2)$-current $\Gamma$.
 Suppose that $R_{f_*\Gamma}=R_\Gamma$.
 Then the dominant meromorphic map $f^+:X^+\dashrightarrow X^+$ induced from $f$, is holomorphic.
 Both $f$ and $f^+$ descend to the same endomorphism of $Y$. \end{lem}